bem-site/bem-method/method/quick-start/quick-start.en.md

 Mixes allow you to:

-* combine the behavior and styles of multiple entities without duplicating code;
+* Combine the behavior and styles of multiple entities without duplicating code.
-* create semantically new UI components based on existing ones.
+* Create semantically new UI components based on existing ones.

 **Example**